Table of Contents

 Industrial pumps are commonly made from stainless steel, iron, or brass.
 You should choose the construction material based on the type of fluid the pump will be in contact with.

-Understand whether you will be able to take full charge of the pump’s maintenance or if you’ll need expert help.
-Also, consider whether you are ready to cover any repair costs or prefer to buy a new pump in case of breakage.
+Before committing to your industrial pump selection, understand whether you will be able to take full charge of the pump’s maintenance or if you’ll need expert help.
+Also, consider whether you are ready to cover any repair costs or prefer to buy a new pump in case of failure or breakage.

-Ensure the pump has good energy efficiency rates to reduce energy costs.
+Ensure the industrial pumps have good energy efficiency rates to reduce energy costs.

-Find out how easy it is to install the pump and operate it on a daily basis.
+Find out how easy it is to install the Industrial pumps and operate them on a daily basis.
 Will your employees need special training?
 Will you need to do regular maintenance checks, and can you do them internally or will you need to hire a specialist?

 Based on the motor type, there are three different pump types: